ovh/depc/docs/guides/sources.rst

 <https://www.warp10.io/content/03_Documentation/04_WarpScript/01_Concepts>`__
 to learn how to query Warp10.

-DepC needs 2 informations to query a Warp10 database :
+DepC needs 2 information to query a Warp10 database :

-- an url containing the API version : ``http://my-warp10.local/api/v0``
+- a URL containing the API version : ``http://my-warp10.local/api/v0``
 - a read-only token : ``myrotoken``

 Here is a really simple payload, to show you how to use it in your checks :